Vorkharium/vorkharium.github.io/_posts/2024-11-03-HTB-Blackfield-Write-up.md

 ```shell
 support:#00^BlackKnight
 ```
-## BloodHound Enumeration to find out that user "support" has ForceChangePassword over user "audit2020"
+## BloodHound Enumeration to find out that user support has ForceChangePassword over user audit2020
 We tried to get access using impacket-psexec and evil-winrm, and we also checked for password reuse on the other users but got no luck.

 It's time to enumerate the domain further and see if the user support has any interesting rights.